 - What would you say are their strengths?

-- Was your renovation finished on time?
-If not, what were the reasons for delays?
+- Was your renovation completed on schedule?
+If not, why not?
+What were the reasons for delay?

-- Did the builder communicate the schedule clearly?
+- Did the builder communicate clearly and promptly?

-- Did you feel your original budget estimate was thorough?
+- Did you feel your original estimate was accurate and thorough?

-- Did the renovation finish on budget?
-What were the reasons for overages?
+- Did the renovation go over budget?
+What were the specific reasons for the added costs?

-- How did the builder react in stressful situations?
+- How did the builder react under stress?

-- What role did the builder take once the project began?
+- What role did the builder play once the renovation project started?

 - Who specifically worked on your project?
 Who would you request if you had another renovation you wanted to be done?

 - Was the project clean and organized?

-- Were their certain subcontractors on your project that you would strongly recommend or avoid?
+- Were there particular subcontractors on your project that you strongly recommend or would avoid?

-- How has the builder responded to warranty issues since you moved in?
+- How has the builder responded to warranty issues since your project was completed?

-- If you were building or renovating another home, would you choose this builder again?
+- If you had another renovation project, would you choose this builder again?
+Why or why not?